 Skiing is a challenging sport, to pack for especially.
 Being comfortable and warm when skiing is all about quality base layers and technical fabrics.
 But you also want to look stylish from first chair to après ski.
 Friends ask me how I dress for a ski day and après ski, and how to pack for a week skiing out West or the Swiss Alps – packing all your gear in a Kulkea ski boot bag.
-Here are the details for your next downhill destination:
+Details for your next downhill destination:

 SmartWool Ski Sox, the U.S. Ski Team’s official sock, are the best.
-These socks fit well, keep me warm, dry, and on the balls of my feet so I am fast like Lindsey Vonn and bold like Bode Miller.
-Sure…
+These socks fit snug, keep me warm, dry, and on the balls of my feet so I am fast like Lindsey Vonn and bold like Bode Miller.

-My frivolous alpine accessory is a blingy belt for my ski pants – fashion and function – it keeps my pants up (not a proponent of the boxer butt pants dragging trend) and makes me feel stylish even if it’s only seen at lunch and après ski.
+My frivolous alpine accessory is a blingy belt for my ski pants – fashion meets function – it keeps my pants up (not a proponent of the boxer thong display trend) and makes me feel stylish even if it’s only seen at lunch and après ski.
+I also love a furry neck gator (Turtlefur made in Vermont) or Skida (also Vermont based) makes lighter weight stylish neck ups that protect from wind, cold, sun – and come in fun patterns!

-My pack a day habit.
-My hands get cold, occupational hazard when taking notes on chairlifts, so inside my Rossi leather mittens I fire up a pair of HotHands disposable hand warmers (I have blasted through boxes of brands- these last longest and best for me).
+My pack a day habit?
+My hands get cold, Reynaud’s, and an occupational hazard when taking notes on chairlifts, so inside my Rossi leather mittens I fire up a pair of HotHands disposable hand warmers (I have blasted through boxes of brands – these last longest and best for me).

 Best skis please!
 See our Top Men’s Skis Review and Top Women’s Skis Review.
 I have skied on everything from 200-centimeter skinny Dynastars to K2, never forget my first short shaped Atomic Betas at 155, from slalom race carvers, to reverse camber pow skis, even neon.
 Nothing compares to my Blizzard Black Pearls, yes – a girl loves her pearls from powder to hard-pack, this quiver solver ski carves, dices moguls and plows through pow and crud thanks to the rocker tip.
-For a winder underfoot ski, all-mountain conditions – the Blizzard Sheeva is sheer bliss.
-I also love my Blizzard Sheeva for big pow days, they’re floaty and fun, blow through the snow like a boss, but they still carve ok on groomers.
-How far I have come since my first pair of Rossi FP 190s in Day-Glo green I mortgaged as a ski instructor in 1985.
+For a wider underfoot ski, all-mountain conditions – the Blizzard Sheeva is sheer bliss.
+My Volkl Secret 101 for pow days are floaty and fun, blow through the mix like a boss, but they still carve on groomers., so the secret on this top women’s ski is out!
+How far I have come since my first pair of Rossi FP 190s in Day-Glo green I financed as a ski instructor in 1985.

-My Rossignol All Trek Pro ski boots (not a brand manager for them – just find Rossi is making quality affordable skis and boots right now) are snug and stiff but flexible and fluffy furry inside.
+My Rossignol All Trek Pro ski boots (not a brand manager for them – just find Rossi is making quality affordable boots) are snug and stiff but flexible and fluffy furry inside.
+And they’re sassy cute pink but super performance-oriented too!
 I plug in my $19 Seirus Ski Boot Sticks to dry my boots every night, and they’re toasty warm in the morning for me.

 My ski pocket contents: Burt Bees Lipbalm with SPF, Kleenex, ID and credit card, and cell phone – in an inside pocked (batteries don’t like cold).

-At Après Ski, switch from your helmet to a cute pom hat or headband.
-Ladies, I suggest you remove ski pants and don a cute après ski skirt as a cover up over those fun base layer leggies.
-Guys, I love a ball cap with your favorite ski resort logo and a funny ski-themed graphic T-Shirt, like the trendy AllAboutApres ski swag our friends design, great conversation starters at the bar.
-See our favorite Apres Ski spots in Vail, and Best Apres Skii at Breck, and Top Apres Ski in The World
+Look pro at Après Ski.
+Switch out your helmet for a cute pom hat or headband.
+Ladies, remove ski pants and don a cute après ski skirt as a cover up over those fun base layer leggies.
+Guys, I love a ball cap with your favorite ski resort logo and a funny ski-themed graphic T, like the trendy AllAboutApres ski swag our friends design, great conversation starters at the bar.
+See our favorite Apres Ski spots in Vail, and Best Apres Ski at Breck, and Top Après Ski in The World

 Plan your outfits, pack two shirts or light sweaters that coordinate, a t-shirt in the event its warm and sunny spring skiing, and pants (or tights and a skirt for the ladies and a scarf to accessorize).